-- 4. Place the throttle control in the (Idle) position. - Turn the ignition switch key clockwise until the engine starts.
+- 4. Place the throttle control in the (Idle) position. - Turn the ignition switch key clockwise.
+Press the start switch until the engine starts.
 Do not operate the starter for more than a few seconds at a time or after the engine has started.